kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     for db_dir in $dat1 $dat2
     do
         sudo rsync -av --delete $datm/$db/ $db_dir/$db/
-        # in case of slave error will eventually find something
+        # in case of slave error rsync will find something
         echo_line_no " ---$db_dir---- " DATE
         # take the datetime here, suppress line, show only datetime
     done